wayofm/station-handbook/README.md

 ## Procedures

+### Living Documents

+Important WAYO documentation is maintained as **Living Documents**.
+A living document is always evolving; each document can be updated when needed and the station operates based upon the contents of each document's latest version.

+WAYO's documentation is stored in the [wayofm organization](https://github.com/wayofm/) on GitHub, which has built-in features to track the change history of each document and to allow revision proposals to be reviewed and approved, and eventually published as a new version.

+#### Versioning

+Each living document has a three-part version number like `1.10.2`, following the concept of [Semantic Versioning](https://semver.org/):
+- A small correction (fixing spelling, improving clarity) is considered a **patch** version update and results in the third number increasing (i.e. `1.10.2` -> `1.10.3`)
+- A change to a policy or procedure, or any change that would modify WAYO's operations, is considered a **minor** version update and results in the second number increasing (i.e. `1.10.2` -> `1.11.0`)
+- A change that amounts to a signficant reworking or overhaul of a given document is considered a **major** version update and results in the first number increasing (i.e. `1.10.2` -> `2.0.0`)

+A document's version number should be listed near the top of the document along with the version's date of publication.

-### Updating Living Documents
+#### Updating Living Documents

-The procedure outlined here leverages built-in GitHub functionality to allow WAYO crew to propose changes to a [Living Document](#living-document), and for those changes to be reviewed and eventually approved or rejected by the appropriate workgroup or workgroup(s).
+Built-in GitHub functionality can be leveraged to allow WAYO crew to propose changes to a living document, and for those changes to be reviewed and eventually approved or rejected by the appropriate workgroup or workgroup(s).
 GitHub uses the concept of "branches" to allow multiple concurrent versions of the same file repository to be stored, which allows the published version of a document to be stored as the "master" or main branch, and a draft of the next version to be stored as an "editing" branch.
 Then, when the draft is ready to be published, the "editing" branch is "merged" into the main branch and becomes the new published version.

 **Note**: When a new Living Document repository is created in GitHub, a [branch protection rule](https://docs.github.com/en/github/administering-a-repository/managing-a-branch-protection-rule) should be configured so that changes cannot be made to the master branch directly.
 When configuring the rule, enter "master" as the **branch name pattern**, check the box for **Require pull request reviews before merging**, set **Required approving reviews** to 2 or more, check the box for **Dismiss stale pull request approvals when new commits are pushed**, and check the box for **Include administrators**.
 Finally, click **Create**.